ansolantz/ironhack-hackathon/README.md

 > The result was bBerry.

-Landing page to promote a new natural blueberry active drink.
+> A landing page to promote a new natural blueberry active drink.
 The target group i young people.
 The main action is to get people to sign upp to send them free samples.

 ### Files included: